biocypher/documentation/docs/community/contribute-codebase.md

 ### Parallel changes in the upstream `main` branch

 In case of simultaneous changes to the upstream code, it is important that these changes are reflected in your pull request.
-To update your feature branch with changes in the biocypher `main` branch, run:
+GitHub provides a function on their web interface to synchronise a PR automatically via the push of a button, but this does not always work, for instance if there are merge conflicts.
+To manually update your feature branch with changes in the upstream `main` branch, run (for instance):

 ```shell